pouchdb/pouchdb/docs/_posts/2014-06-17-12-pro-tips-for-better-code-with-pouchdb.md

 author: Nolan Lawson

 ---
+This was written back in 2014, but as of May 2020 it remains true!

 This is not a blog post per se, but more of a list of tips and tricks to get the most out of your PouchDB experience.